xmeng1/shibboleth-identityprovider/custom/README.txt

        src/ - [Optional] your extension's source
        src-conf/ - [Optional] This directory contains any files which are not java source files but still need to be included in the extension jar (and hence be available on the classpath).
+This can include subdirectories.
+The strings
+               $IDP_HOME$, $SP_HOME$, and $EXTENSION_NAME$ will be exapanded for all files in this directory.
-This can include subdirectories. tests/ - [Optional] Your extension's JUnit test case source. web/ - [Optional] Any web pages, images, JSPs, etc. that should be included with the war build.properties - [REQUIRED] build properties for your extension
+       tests/ - [Optional] Your extension's JUnit test case source. web/ - [Optional] Any web pages, images, JSPs, etc. that should be included with the war build.properties - [REQUIRED] build properties for your extension